-The Maranatha museum in Lutago in the Valle Aurina exhibits popular art, cribs and carvings
+The Maranatha museum in Lutago in the Valle Aurina exhibits popular art, nativity scenes and carvings

-The Crib Museum Maranatha was opened in Lutago in the year 2000.
-Since then, it has again and again been extended and made more attractive to visitors.
-The word Maranatha is Aramaic and means "Our lord has come", the phrase may have been used as a greeting between Early Christian.
-The museum exhibits a very imaginative crib world in its inside and a beautiful Sculptures Garden.
+The Nativity Museum Maranatha was opened in Lutago in the year 2000.
+Since then, it has been extended continuously and made more attractive to visitors.
+The word Maranatha is Aramaic and means "Our lord has come", definitely a suitable name for a nativity museum.
+While visiting the museum, you will dive into the imaginative world of nativity scenes and discover the beautiful Sculptures Garden.

 In this garden there's a 500 years old pine tree trunk, a well and some chainsaw carved figures.
-One room is dedicated to the mask carving, which has its origins in the Valle Aurina.
-Here you can follow the art of carving from a rough block to a simple, but impressive and frightening mask.
-But the focus lies on cribs: small cribs from all over the world and cribs awarded at international exhibitions, several old, original wood cribs, a rare Christmas pyramid of the Erzgebirge, a Swarovski crib and a Neapolitan crib.
-At the entrance you can admire Tures Castle as a Knights Crib, the highlight is a crib with life-sized wood figures.
+One room is dedicated to mask carving, which has its origins in the Valle Aurina.
+Here you can observe how carved masks are created from scratch.
+But of course the protagonist of the museum are its nativity scenes: small nativities from all over the world and nativities awarded at international exhibitions, several old, original wood cribs, a rare Christmas pyramid of the Erzgebirge, a Swarovski nativity and a Neapolitan crib.
+At the entrance you can admire Tures Castle as a Knights nativity, the highlight is a nativity with life-sized wood figures.

 Contact info